2. Choose the wrong architecture for the book. This is important because, while you think you're going to Mars, you'll actually be heading for Uranus.

 10. Send parts of your book to a few friends and business school associates.
 They will hate it.
 One asks, "What's the promise to the reader?"

 11. Google "promise to the reader."
 Stop blogging.
 Stop returning phone calls.
-Eat only bread and water.
 Pretend you are launching a company and you just discovered that the customer hates your product.

 12. Read about Vietnam.
 Decide that you are now mired in a personal Vietnam.

 13. Go to a New Year's party and accidentally meet a fantastic freelance editor.
 Begin a rewrite of the first two sections with her help.
 Be amazed when some of the text turns into English.
-Stop using so many semicolons.
-And adjectives.
-And adverbs.
-Adopt the Oxford comma.
 Decide, like Nixon, that there is light at the end of the tunnel.

 14. Be sure to maintain the wrong book architecture.

 15. Begin the third section, which is no longer historical but involves interviewing living entrepreneurs.
 Find interesting stories and then cold-contact the entrepreneur using the worst networking tool known to humanity, LinkedIn.
-(About half will respond, the good half.)
-Tell them you do not have a publisher yet and this all may be a waste of time, but ask if you could you please interview them.
-About half of the half agree, the good quarter.
+Tell those kind enough to respond that you do not have a publisher yet and this all may be a waste of time, but ask if you could you please interview them.
+About half agree.

 16. Finish the hat, which is now 650 pages.